ucu-computer-science/UCU_Linux_Club/README.md

 # Linux Club 2023

 Official repository of UCU student-organized Linux Club 22/23 with the schedule, useful links and presentations.
+Archives of this repo from previous semester can be found in the Releases tab.

 **We also have a [website over here](https://ucu-computer-science.github.io/UCU_Linux_Club/)!**